nuclear-bean/prime-spiral/README.md

 ### Examples

 - **E01_BasicBlackAndWhite** - simply generates a spiral and exports it to a png file.
-Primes are black, non-primes are white.
+Primes are mapped to black pixels, non-primes are white.
 - **E02_ExportToCSV** - generates a spiral and exports it to a csv file.
 Primes are 1, non-primes are 0.
 - **E03_ExportToSlimCSV** - generates a spiral and exports it to a csv file.
 Primes are 1, non-primes are 0.
 The csv